jhauschild/sphinx_cfg_options/test.rst

 .. cfg:config:: Car
    :include: Vehicle

-   .. cfg:myoption:: asdf
-       :type: int
-       :value: 20

-       The description of `asdf`.

-You can also link to the configs with :cfg:config:`Vehicle` and :cfg:config:`Car`, and to individual parameters like :cfg:option:`Vehicle.max_speed` or :cfg:option:`Car.max_speed`, pointing to the same location.
+You can also link to the configs with :cfg:config:`Vehicle` and :cfg:config:`Car`, and to individual parameters like :cfg:option:`Vehicle.fuel` or :cfg:option:`Car.fuel`;
+they latter two point to the same definition in this case.

 Of course, a new config can also define it's own parameters in addition to using the `include`.
 Also, note that the include is recursive, as shown in the following example.
 In case of duplicated parameter keys, all definitions are listed.

 .. cfg:config:: ElectricCar
-   :include: Vehicle, Car
+   :include: Car

+   .. cfg:option:: fuel

-   :param int fuel: Additional choice ``'battery'`` on top of what :cfg:option:`Vehicle.fuel` defines.
+      Additional choice ``"battery"`` on top of what :cfg:option:`Vehicle.fuel` defines.

+   .. cfg:option:: hybrid
+      :type: bool
+      :default: False

-   :param bool hybrid: Wheter the car has both an internal combustion engine and an electric motor, or not.
+      Wheter the car has both an internal combustion engine and an electric motor, or not.

-As you might have expected, the references :cfg:option:`Vehicle.max_speed` and :cfg:option:`ElectricCar.max_speed` now point to the two different definitions.
+As you might have expected, the references :cfg:option:`Vehicle.fuel` and :cfg:option:`ElectricCar.fuel` now point to the two different definitions.

 One last hint: you can include a config of the same name at multiple positions in the documentation.